ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 ## Case Study: Image Classification

 We'll use a hypothetical scenario for training and validating an image classification model to provide a case study on using ArrayRecord with PyTorch.
-In this scenario, we are dealing with a mid-sized image classification dataset with 50k training images and 10k validation images.
+In this scenario, we are dealing with a mid-sized image classification dataset with **50k training images** and **10k validation images**.
 We ignore the test dataset here for simplicity (its treatment is exactly the same as the validation set).

 ### Preparing ArrayRecord Files

 For image data (e.g., JPEG, PNG), ArrayRecord's documentation [5,6] recommends using the file's original binary form for optimal compression.
 Therefore, we serialize each example by concatenating `label` (an integer), `size_of_jpeg_bytes` (an integer), and `jpeg_bytes`.
 We instruct the `ArrayRecordWriter` instance to use uncompressed chunks because the image bytes are already compressed.

 You can tune the number of examples that go into an ArrayRecord file, and the group size for the validation dataset.
-We use 5000 examples per ArrayRecord file (shard) for both training and validation.
+We use **5000 examples per ArrayRecord file** (shard) for both training and validation.
 The group size for validation may not matter as much here because we are using uncompressed chunks.
-We use a group size of 500 without any tuning.
+We use **a group size of 500** without any tuning.
 This produces 10 ArrayRecord files for the training set and 2 files for the validation set.

 Below are the core functions for writing ArrayRecord files.
 I'll leave it to you to implement the data preprocessing code that fits your use case.

 **Note: Remember to use a group size of 1 for the training data.**